 - Registered in Past X Days: This field gets activated when the Require Loyalty toggle is set to YES.
 With this field, the discount will require loyalty, but it also has to satisfy the Registered in Past X Days condition.
 Fill in the value of days for the registered customer.

-- Customer Daily Limit*: If the limit is set to 1, then only one discount can be taken advantage of by the customer in a 24-hour period.
+- Customer Daily Limit*: If the limit is set to 1, then each item in the discount can be taken advantage of by the customer in a 24-hour period.

-- Customer Weekly Limit*: If the limit is set to 1, then only one discount can be taken advantage of by a customer in a 7-day period.
+- Customer Weekly Limit*: If the limit is set to 1, then each item in the discount can be taken advantage of by a customer in a 7-day period.

 - Customer Total Limit*: This would be the total number of discounts that can be taken advantage of by a customer during the time period of the discount, ranging from the start date to the end date.